Human Resource Management in Context: Understanding Organisations and External Environments MGT5344

 By the end of this course students will be able to:

-1. Show a critical awareness of the choices, dilemmas and constraints that managers and HR professionals in different types of organisation face in relation to their internal and external contexts.
+1. Differentiate the choices, dilemmas and constraints that managers and HR professionals face in relation to the internal and external contexts.

-2. Summarise, and critically evaluate the key theoretical and empirical debates that explore the effects of internal and external environments on the practice of HRM.
+2. Summarise the key theoretical and empirical debates that explain the effects of internal and external environments on the practice of HRM.

-3. Apply key theoretical ideas and debates to a variety of HRM-related contextual issues and global challenges.
+3. Apply key theoretical ideas and debates in order to evaluate variety of HRM-related contextual issues and global challenges.

 4. Identify opportunities for applied learning and continuous professional development in the light of organisational and environmental change.